tu-delft-library/il-master-thesis-guide/book/intro.md

-# Welcome to the Information Skills Master Thesis Guide!
+# Welcome to the Information Literacy Master Thesis Guide!

 This guide was created to be used as a reference for all the information skills you need during your master thesis process.